xlcollaborative/xlc-agreement/agreement.md

 ### Qualifications

-Only candidates offering to contribute rights to copyrights or patents to the project that would be covered by a cross-license can become contributors.
+Only candidates offering contributions of copyrights or patent rights to the project that would be covered by a cross-license can apply to become contributors.

 ### Application